Purchase a Variety of Ground Cover Plants from Tn Nursery

-Lastly, these plants, whether flowering vines or another species, can create a stunning sight that is a feast for the senses.
+Lastly, whether flowering vines or another species, these plants can create a stunning sight that is a feast for the senses.
 The fragrant smell of flowers can put individuals at ease and leave a lasting impression.

 English Ivy - Hedera Hedra

-This species of ivy has more abundant and more leathery leaves than the English ivy.
+This species of ivy has more abundant and more leathery leaves than English ivy.
 Native to Turkey, it grows best in hardiness zones 6 to 9.
 The leaves are not only different in size and texture than English ivy, but they are heart-shaped and have a smell that resembles celery when they're crushed.

 Ivy is notorious for its fast growth and can spread to 50 feet in a few years.
 It prefers part to full shade and is not fussy about soil as long as it is well-drained.
 Though Persian ivy does best with medium watering, it can tolerate some drought.

 An exciting thing about ivies is that it is rare to see ivy flowers or fruit.
 In most places, winter temperatures keep these evergreen plants from flowering and fruiting, even if the vine is decades old.
-If the plant is found in warmer climates, white flowers appear in late summer and early fall followed by black fruit.
+If the plant is found in warmer climates, white flowers appear in late summer and early fall, followed by black fruit.